Bijikyu/qgenutils/DEBUG_TESTS.md

 ### Output:
 ```
-FAIL lib/system/realtime/realtime.test.js (15.643 s)
+FAIL lib/system/realtime/realtime.test.js (23.006 s)
   Real-time Communication Utilities
     createBroadcastRegistry
-      ✕ should create registry with specified functions (79 ms)
+      ✕ should create registry with specified functions (88 ms)
-      ✕ should handle invalid configuration gracefully (3 ms)
+      ✕ should handle invalid configuration gracefully (10 ms)
-      ✓ should allow setting and getting broadcast functions (20 ms)
+      ✓ should allow setting and getting broadcast functions (6 ms)
-      ✕ should reject non-function values (6 ms)
+      ✕ should reject non-function values (7 ms)
-      ✓ should allow setting functions to null (2 ms)
+      ✓ should allow setting functions to null (77 ms)
-      ✕ should track function readiness correctly (87 ms)
+      ✕ should track function readiness correctly (20 ms)
-      ✕ should clear all functions (1 ms)
+      ✕ should clear all functions (220 ms)
-      ✕ should skip invalid function names (6 ms)
+      ✕ should skip invalid function names (3 ms)
-      ✕ should prevent deletion of registry properties (7 ms)
+      ✕ should prevent deletion of registry properties (2 ms)
     createPaymentBroadcastRegistry
       ✕ should create registry with standard payment functions
       ✕ should work with standard payment workflow
-      ✕ should support typical usage patterns
+      ✕ should support typical usage patterns (1 ms)
     createSocketBroadcastRegistry
-      ✕ should create registry with static interface (1 ms)
+      ✕ should create registry with static interface
-      ✕ should allow function assignment through setters
+      ✕ should allow function assignment through setters (1 ms)
       ✕ should execute assigned functions correctly
       ✕ should validate function assignments
       ✕ should track readiness state correctly
       ✕ should support function clearing
       ✕ should handle null assignments correctly
       ✕ should work with typical socket.io usage patterns
-      ✕ should match expected interface exactly (1 ms)
+      ✕ should match expected interface exactly
     validateBroadcastData
       ✕ should validate simple valid data
-      ✕ should reject null and undefined data (1 ms)
+      ✕ should reject null and undefined data
-      ✕ should reject circular references
+      ✕ should reject circular references (1 ms)
       ✕ should reject oversized data
-      ✕ should detect potentially sensitive data (1 ms)
+      ✕ should detect potentially sensitive data
       ✕ should reject functions by default
       ✕ should allow functions when explicitly enabled
       ✕ should handle nested objects
       ✕ should handle arrays
       ✕ should handle custom size limits
-      ✕ should handle validation errors gracefully (1 ms)
+      ✕ should handle validation errors gracefully
     Integration Scenarios
       ✕ should support complete broadcast workflow
-      ✕ should handle service initialization timing (1 ms)
+      ✕ should handle service initialization timing
-      ✕ should support testing with mock functions (67 ms)
+      ✕ should support testing with mock functions (30 ms)

   ● Real-time Communication Utilities › createBroadcastRegistry › should create registry with specified functions